You’ve heard of fried clams of course, as well as fried oysters. But what about fried mussels? Yep, they’re a thing, too.

 I came across this unusual recipe for fried mussels while reading Diane Kochilas’ excellent book The Glorious Foods of Greece: Traditional Recipes from the Islands, Cities, and Villages.
 Apparently fried mussels is a thing in Macedonia and Thrace.

-Fried mussels is not something I grew up with.
+They are not something I grew up with.
 Fried clams are my normal jam.
 But mussel gathering is easy here in Northern California, and hell, I like fried foods, so why not?

 I am glad I tried this.
-Spicy without being picante, mussels dredged in garlicky skordalia sauce will give you an experience not unlike my traditional fried clams in tartar sauce.
+Spicy without being picante, mussels dredged in garlicky skordalia sauce will give you an experience not unlike traditional fried clams in tartar sauce.
 Same mechanics, different flavors.

 There are two ways you can go about getting your mussels out of the shells.
 You can shuck them raw, but I generally don’t like this method because unlike clams or oysters, mussel shells are thin and brittle.
 I find they break too often.